bhaktikumawat/apnacollege-demo/README.md

 # apnacollege-demo
-This id my first Git repository
+This is my first Git repository
+Author- Bhakti Kumawat